GIScience/gis-training-resource-center/content/Module_1/en_qgis_theory.md

 GIS components (Source: British Red Cross)
 :::

-## Examples of GIS used by humanitarian organisations
+## Examples of GIS used by humanitarian organisations <a id="examples-of-gis-used-by-humanitarian-organisations"></a>

 To get a better understanding of how GIS is used in the humanitarian sector, we have collected some examples from different organisations in the section below (click the different tabs to view the examples by organisation).